Sharp exponential inequalities for the Ornstein-Uhlenbeck operator: Sharpness

 Here we establish some technical results that are critical in showing the optimality of the conclusions of Theorems~\ref{T:integral-form} and \ref{T:norm-form}.
 The nature of the Ornstein-Uhlenbeck operator and of the measure in the Gauss space call for the use of ad hoc smooth truncations of suitable twice weakly differentiable trial functions.
 Also, the estimates to be derived for the truncated functions are quite subtle.
 By contrast, a more standard smooth truncation argument suffices in proving the sharpness of the constant $\alpha_n$ in the companion Euclidean inequality \eqref{supadams}.

-We begin with two lemmas, whose proof rests upon standard properties of weakly differentiable functions.
+We begin with two lemmas, whose proofs rest upon standard properties of weakly differentiable functions.
 Notice that the proof of formulas \eqref{E:u-gradient} and \eqref{E:u-lgn} of the latter also requires the use of the identities $\bigl(I\bigl(\Phi(t)\bigr)\bigr)'= -\Phi''(t)=t\Phi'(t)$ for $t>0$.

 \begin{lemma} Let $u\in W^{2,2}\RG$ and let $\psi\in\CC^2(\R)$ be such that $\psi', \psi''\in L^\infty (\R)$.
 Then $\psi\circ u\in\Wlgn L^2\RG$ and

 \end{lemma}

 \begin{lemma} Let $\fno\colon(0,1)\to[0,\infty)$ be a function in $L^2(0,1)$ and let $\so\in(0,1)$.
 Define the function $\fni\colon(0,\iso)\to\R$ by